miklevin/MikeLev.in/_posts/2023-05-17-you-don-t-know-oz-the-way-i-know-oz.md

 {% include youtubePlayer.html id="2AAhzGGuzOU" %}

-It's me!
-I am that square!
+I am the square!
 Or nerd.
 Or geek.
 Or as an old really hardcore Amiga computer fan, ***freak*** would also be acceptable.
-You can't take words away from me! ***MASTERY***, now there's a word I won't let go, no matter how much Github's trying to make me change my old main branch name.
+You can't take words away from me!

+***MASTERY***, now there's a word I won't let go, no matter how much Github's trying to make me change my old main branch name.
 All new repos, sure.
 But master craftspeople master tools.
-I'll give up crafts*man* for crafts*person* because it's an acceptable alternative, but try to tell my I'm trying to achieve *main*ery of my tools and I'll tell you to jump down a rabbit hole.
+I'll give up crafts*man* for crafts*person* because it's an acceptable alternative, but try to tell me that I'm trying to achieve ***main***ery of my tools and I'll tell you to jump down a rabbit hole.

-Well, I'm going to tell you to jump down a rabbit hole too.
+Well, I'm going to tell you to [jump down a rabbit hole](https://mikelev.in/drinkme) anyway.
 You, your kids, and everyone you care about.
-They all can take a flying leap... and then learn to fly.
-Don't go too close to the Sun like Ikarios, but do perhaps fall slowly.
+They all can take a flying leap... and then learn to fly!
+But don't fly too close to the Sun like Ikarios or your wax wings will melt.
+But ***do*** take the leap outside your comfort-zone, safe in the knowledge that the fall will be quite slow.
+You'll have time to look around and think about all the software I just gave you.
+You're welcome.

 If you take the leap with an assurance that the land won't kill you, you can have confidence knowing it will make you stronger.

 What doesn't kill you makes you stronger, is what I say as American youth suffering 4 years of lock-down and what appears to be a rotten break roll their